 In Major League Baseball, St. Louis Cardinals and Chicago Cubs fans act this way as a whole—if a person attends a Cardinals/Cubs game, they'll hear a lot of verbal jabs and intense cheering for both teams, but it will have a generally more friendly feel than a Boston Red Sox/New York Yankees game will.
 This looks like a Type 1 at first because the Cardinals have more to boast about in the long run, but quickly becomes a Type 2 if the Cubs win at Busch Stadium.

 This is usually the case with sports rivalries, with the exception of the really heated, bitter ones (like Yankees/Red Sox).
 A person's favorite sports team is a fairly personal decision that tends to be most influenced by things people don't have much control over, like where they grew up or which team their parents supported.
-Most sports fans, even hardcore ones, recognize this and aren't about to fault their friend from Philadelphia for rooting for Philadelphia teams (for example) against the home team.
+Most sports fans, even hardcore ones, recognize this and aren't about to fault their friend from Philadelphia for rooting for Philadelphia teams (for example) against the home team.note Please note, however, that Philadelphia fans are unusually fanatical.
+Or Phanatical, when it comes to baseball.
+Especially when the opposing team is from New York.
+Either way, try to avoid being around Eagles fans when they play the Giants, Flyers fans when they play the Rangers, Phillies fans when they play the Mets, and 76ers fans when they play the Knicks (kinda).
+It's not hatred, but it comes damned close.
+Other rivalries are more civilized, except for the one against the Cowboys—but then, the NFC East is a raging hornet's nest of hate in general terms.
 It's when people's choices are based less on personal history and more on who they think has the best chance of winning that the vitriol starts flying.
 (For example, it's hardly just Red Sox fans who get angry at the fact that there are numerous Yankees fans who don't have any sort of connection to New York.)

 In the American News arena, you have political pundits James Carville, a passionate Democrat who worked for the Clinton campaign, and Mary Matalin, a staunch Republican who worked for George H. W. Bush's campaign.
 They often appear together on CNN with opposing viewpoints.
 They've been Happily Married since 1993.
 (Their secret?
 No shop talk at home, and certainly no political talk in front of their daughters.)